 Make sure you do it in front of a notary and have it notarized.
-Attach a copy of your original divorce decree and make several copies of the entire packet so you each have copies for your records.
+Attach an original copy of the divorce decree.
+Also, make several copies of the entire packet so you each have copies for your records.

 5. File your motion in court.

 You’ll have to pay a court filing fee to do this.
 You might also have to include a draft agreed order for the judge to sign.
 Be sure to ask the clerk when you file if you’ll need to do this.

 6. Go to court!